pokt-network/poktroll/docusaurus/docs/operate/infrastructure/localnet.md

 Each service in Tilt has a link to its own Grafana dashboard as seen in the image below.

-Specifically, the RelayMiner, Validator, AppGateServer and others each have a separate dashboards.
+Specifically, the RelayMiner, Validator, PATH Gateway and others each have a separate dashboards.

 ![Example](./access_dashboard_on_service.png)